valgar12/Drug-Dealer-Simulator-2-Internal-Cheat/README.md

 ## --IMPORTANT--
 # You must launch the game in directx11 and play on windowed fullscreen
+# to launch the game in DirectX11, launch the game in steam and select the directx11 option
 # Use any injector, i recommend process hacker
 # Insert to open/close the menu
 # End to uninject